ERP Integration: How ERP Systems & AP Automation Tools Work Together

 With automated OCR technology, companies typically find errors in one out of every three invoices.
 Alternatively, human review on its own is often a much slower process, resulting in unpredictable invoice approval delays.
 By combining these two systems, MineralTree can turn invoices around in 24 hours or less without sacrificing accuracy.
 While most ERPs and AP automation solutions are limited in what file types they can capture, our solution accepts 19 different file formats.

-6. Powerful Scalability
+6. Powerful scalability

 The right AP automation tool should be able to grow with your business and ERP.
 MineralTree’s platform is ERP agnostic, allowing our tool to integrate seamlessly with your ERP system, even as business needs change.
 Additionally, we have no limits on the number of users, transitions or companies.
 If an organization moves from 500 to 50,000 invoices a month, they may outgrow their ERP system, but they can still use MineralTree.

-7. Stronger Vendor Relationships
+7. Stronger vendor relationships

 Vendor relationships can be highly sensitive.
 Tarnished relationships can make a real impact on the bottom line.
 For healthcare, these are particularly important since there are a smaller number of suppliers.
 According to our State of AP Report, 75.3% of healthcare organizations either agreed or strongly agreed that vendor relationships rose in importance over the past year.